 Blockchain networks require an exorbitant amount of energy, and thus money, to maintain.
 Many businesses and projects want a private blockchain, shunning public blockchains yet do not realize the costs behind it.
 Take for example Bitcoin, which uses Proof of Work (PoW).
 The net effect of the Bitcoin mining industry is that it is consuming $3.6 billion annually to produce approximately $5 billion of economic gains.

 There are other bright minds with well thought-out concepts and brilliant ideas, but fail to develop to the next stage due to the lack of funding.
 Some either fail to convince investors about the practicality of their project or are unable to get budget approval from management.
-What they need is a proof-of-concept, a working prototype that allows them to test the viability of blockchain and inspire confidence.
+What they need is a proof-of-concept, a working prototype that allows them to showcase a tangible project and inspire confidence.

 Blockchain-as-a-Service: The Paved Way to Application

 With this, companies are increasingly seeing Blockchain-as-a-Service (BaaS) becoming highly in-demand.
-As one of the pioneers to identify the need for BaaS in the industry, Broctagon’s Blockchain-in-a-Box helps businesses address the problem of a lack of proof-of-concept.
+One such example is Broctagon Fintech Group, one of the pioneers to identify the need for BaaS in the industry.
+Its new Blockchain-in-a-Box (BIB) helps businesses address the problem of a lack of proof-of-concept.

 Blockchain is more than just a technological disrupter, but rather an opportunity.
 It is ultimately the next step in industrialisation.
 It is the opportunity to provide increased growth, efficiency and revenue to many sectors, and move to the era of Web 3.0.